ibagroup-eu/Visual-Flow-deploy/INSTALL.md

     --managed

 # duration: ~30min
-# if creation failed delete cluster using following command and repeat from beginning
+# if creation failed delete the cluster using the following command and repeat from the beginning
 # eksctl delete cluster --region us-east-1 --name $CLUSTER_NAME

 # check access